Personalized Workout & Meal PlansGet Started

 This steel machine will allow you to work the lower body without the added stress on your lumbar spine, shoulders and torso.

-Titan included 3 weight stopper positions so that you can change up your squat depth.
+The Titan Fitness belt included 3 weight stopper positions so that you can change up your squat depth.
 There are also 4 posts to store your weight plates on that act as a counterbalance to give the machine added stability.
-Whether you're doing belt squat marches, hip belt squats, calf raises or upper body exercises you can be rest assured that the machine remains stable.
+Whether you're doing belt squat marches, hip belted squats, calf raises or upper body exercises you can be rest assured that the machine remains stable.

-Titan also includes a weight belt, chain and carabiners so you can get started on your box squats or belt squats in no time.
+Titan also includes a weight belt, chain and carabiners so you can get started on your box squats or belted squats in no time.

 The Rogue Monster Rhino belt squat machine is truly a beast.
 The major difference between this machine and the previous two is that this operates via a cable and pulley system whereas the others are lever arm machines.